Clothing, Textiles and Interior Design Courses

 Trend Analysis and Fashion Forecasting

 This class provides an overview of theories and techniques for identifying and utilizing consumer, aesthetic, and quantitative trends.
-Survey understanding the methods for determining past, current, and future trends within and between the disciplines of forecasting - textiles, color and style forecasting.
+Survey understanding the methods for determining past, current, and future trends within and between the disciplines of forecasting - textiles, color, and style forecasting.

-Prerequisite(s): CTD 281 CTD 261
+Prerequisite(s): CTD 261

 CTD